adonisjs-dev/migration/README.md

-# adonis-dev-migration
+# @adonis-dev/migration

-Tool for creating and editing migrations in AdonisJS
+Tool for creating and editing migrations in AdonisJS.